Everyday Use: Interpretations

 In the essay "Stylish vs. Sacred in 'Everyday Use'" written by Houston A. Baker and Charlotte Pierce-Baker Dee or Wangero is called a "goddess".
-After highlighting a few passages from the story, it is mentioned that Dee/ Wangero has joined the black nationalists of the 1960s and 1970s and she shows it by changing both her name and her style.
-The essay doesn't see Dee/ Wangero as an activist of that cause but as someone being "manipulated by the style-makers" as illustrated by the scene in which she described the quilt, for which she passionately fought for later in the story, as "old-fashioned and out of style".
-Dee's new name "Wangero Leewanika Kemanjo" is misspelled, showing the reader that she doesn't know much about African culture.
+After highlighting a few passages from the story, it is mentioned that Dee/Wangero has joined the black nationalists of the 1960s and 1970s and she shows it by changing both her name and her style.
+The essay doesn't see Dee/Wangero as an activist of that cause but as someone being "manipulated by the style-makers" as illustrated by the scene in which she described the quilt, for which she passionately fought for later in the story, as "old-fashioned and out of style".

+Helga Hoel, in "Personal Names and Heritage: Alice Walker's 'Everyday Use'", argues that because Dee's new name "Wangero Leewanika Kemanjo" is misspelled, that Dee "is confused and has only superficial knowledge of Africa and all it stands for"..
+This combined with West African dress that Dee wears, is a "pan East African mixture".
+Hoel argues that the "confusion of misunderstood cultural bits and pieces from all over Africa" is intentional on the part of Walker, in order to portray Dee as "a very shallow and superficial young woman who does not bother to check her sources."

 Symbolism

 One symbol found in the story is the quilt.
 The quilt serves as a very sentimental piece that holds great meaning and history behind it for the characters involved.
 It includes clothes that Dee's great-grandmother used to wear as well as pieces of uniforms that Dee's great-grandfather wore during the Civil War.
 It also symbolizes value in African-American experience.
 The quilt additionally represents the idea that women pass down history from generation to generation through creative activities as a part of their heritage.
 Dee seems to take more pride than the other characters in making these quilts, and she views it as her way of giving back to society.

 Hakim-a-Barber and Wangero represented the Black Power movement by their styles, greets, and outfits.
 This coincides with the setting of the story, being lets in the late 60s-early 70s and being published during this period.
 During this period that Black Power movement was growing quickly and reshaping the civil rights landscape in the United States as the movement evolved.

 Another symbol present in "Everyday Use" is the yard.
 The yard plays an important role in the story and is described as "an extended living room".
 Mama and Maggie have both tidied up the yard in preparation of Dee's visit, and sit out in the yard for hours, even after Dee's departure.
 The yard seems to be a place to think for Mama, where she can imagine herself being someone more conventionally attractive than she actually is, but also remember just how much she has done for her family.